Docs

 const { data } = await stile.webhookEndpoints.list();

-// List delivery attempts
+// List delivery records

-const { data: deliveries } = await stile.webhookEndpoints.listDeliveries("we_abc123");
+const { data: deliveries } = await stile.webhookEndpoints.listDeliveries("we_abc123", {

 Events